Do you really want to buy that crochet pattern but are unsure if it is worth the money? Use these steps to vet a paid crochet pattern before you buy!

 Ravelry Projects is my favorite way to vet a pattern before buying!

 If it’s a brand new pattern, you can look at the Projects section of other patterns by the designer and see if they are easy for others to follow.

 Yes, there are great designers who sell printable versions of their free patterns for a few dollars.
 I don’t mean those.

-However, if a pattern is many pages long, contains lots of pictures, diagrams, or schematics, then that pattern took much more time and is worth more money.
+However, if a pattern is many pages long, and contains lots of pictures, diagrams, or schematics, then that pattern takes much more time and is worth more money.